My name is Guillemette RONY but I go by Mademoiselle Guiga.

 Why this blog?

-Having an extensive personal and about 10 years professional experience of the expatriation, my wish is now to share my passion and help as many people as possible to come to France!
+Having an extensive personal and about 10 years of professional experience of the expatriation, my wish is now to share my passion and help as many people as possible to come to France!

 I want to make your relocation to France a bit easier

-and ALL IN ENGLISH of course!
+and ALL IN ENGLISH (with my French touch)!

 Not being a native English speaker, I apologise beforehand for the mistakes I may make, I hope you will still understand my point 😉